oneadvisory/protobuf-ts/MANUAL.md

 - If you declare a protobuf `enum`, a TypeScript enum is generated.
   Learn more about the [enum representation](#enum-representation).

-- If you declare a protobuf `oneof`, a special property is generated that ensures that only one member field is set.
+- If you declare a protobuf `oneof`, the oneof fields are flattened directly into the message interface as optional properties.
 Learn more about the [oneof representation](#oneof-representation).

 - If you declare a protobuf `service`, a service client is generated.